InfinityPowerGlove/infinitypowerglove.github.io/_posts/2018-09-17-ios-clear-button-in-nativescript.md

 ></TextField>
 {% endhighlight %}

 Values for this property come from [UITextField.ViewMode](https://developer.apple.com/documentation/uikit/uitextfield/viewmode).
+However, there area couple caveats:
-However, there is a caveat - just enabling the clear button will cause your input text to go under the clear button.
-To fix this, you must adjust the right padding when the field is focused.
+1. Just enabling the clear button will cause your input text to go under the clear button.
+2. ngModel will make the clear button disappear.

+To fix these, you must adjust the right padding when the field is focused, and avoid ngModel.
 Here's a simple way to do it in NativeScript + Angular:

 {% highlight html %}
 <TextField
   ios.clearButtonMode="1"
+  [text]="myTextVariable"
+  (textChange)="myTextVariable = $event.value"
   (focus)="$event.object.paddingRight = isIOS ?
 30 : 10"
   (blur)="$event.object.paddingRight = 10"
 ></TextField>